• Home

 Focus on Identity: Are More Choices Making Us Neutered?

 Being born as a Millennial (born in the 80s and onwards), one seems to have been left out of a lot of stuff available today.
-On the contrary, one also feels there was more freedom, a straitjacket-way of working, more discipline, more books (in hard copy), more outdoor games, more sane conversations about parents and family, more friends to play and dine with, and more movies and theatres to go to.
+On the contrary, one also feels there was more freedom, a straitjacket way of working, more discipline, more books (in hard copy), more outdoor games, more sane conversations about parents and family, more friends to play and dine with, and more movies and theatres to go to.

 Global Fertility Rate

 The global fertility rate – the average number of births per woman – has fallen from around five children in 1950 to two children in 2021, data show.
 By 2021, 110 countries and territories (54%) had rates below the population replacement level of two children per woman.
-The study highlights a particularly worrying trend for countries like South Korea and Serbia, where the fertility rate is less than one child per female, exposing them to challenges of a dwindling workforce.
+The study highlights a particularly worrying trend for countries like South Korea and Serbia, where the fertility rate is less than one child per female, exposing them to the challenges of a dwindling workforce.

-The problem doesn’t end here – most couples are going for surrogacy, IVF, adoption or other such means to have kids and leave a legacy to the younger ones thereby leaving them confused about their exact parentage.
-Even after birth, the children are free to choose their gender – with LGBTQIA+ gaining ground across the globe.
+The problem doesn’t end here—most couples are going for surrogacy, IVF, adoption, or other such means to have kids and leave a legacy to the younger ones, thereby leaving them confused about their exact parentage.
+Even after birth, the children are free to choose their gender, with LGBTQIA+ gaining ground across the globe.
 A lot of young adults do change their religion as well, hopping from Hinduism to Buddhism or from Buddhism to Christianity.

-The United Nations Universal Declaration of Human Rights defines religious conversion as a human right: “Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief” (Article 18).
+The United Nations Universal Declaration of Human Rights defines religious conversion as a human right: “Everyone has the right to freedom of thought, conscience, and religion; this right includes freedom to change his religion or belief” (Article 18).
 Despite this UN-declared human right, some groups forbid or restrict religious conversion.
 It is, however, more frequent than before.

 Notions of LGBTQIA+